fenago/puppet-course/quickstart/md/Lab_8.md

 The first parameter is of `Boolean` type and named `$start_at_boot`.
 There\'s no default value, so this parameter is mandatory.
-Mandatory parameters must be declared first, before any optional parameters (that is, parameters with a default value).

 The `$version` parameter we saw in the previous example, but now it\'s a `String[1]` instead of a `String`.
 What\'s the difference?
 A `String[1]` is a String with at least one character.
-This means that you can\'t pass the empty string to such a parameter, for example.
-It\'s a good idea to specify a minimum length for String parameters, if appropriate, to catch the case where an empty string is accidentally passed to the class.

-The final parameter, `$service_state` is of a new type, `Enum`, which we haven\'t come across before.
+The final parameter, `$service_state` is of type `Enum`.
 With an **Enum parameter**, we can specify exactly the list of allowed values it can take.

 If your class expects a String parameter which can only take one of a